thraraujo/website/thiagoWebpage/content/posts/create_website.md

 ## Github

 We want to use Github Pages to host our website.
 Let us first create two repos -- it is not necessary, but it is useful to keep our website organized.
-In particular, one of these repos will keep track of our Hugo configurations, the markdown, preferences and so on.
+One of these repos will keep track of our Hugo configurations, the markdown, preferences and so on.
 I have called this repo `website` (see my github profile), but here let us call it `repo_01`.
 The second repo is the static website we generate with Hugo.
 It must be named as the URL page, in my case `thraraujo.github.io`, but